AviatrixSystems/Controller-HA-for-AWS/README.md

 2. Extract the downloaded zipped file on your local system.
 You will get a directory named `Controller-HA-for-AWS-master`.
 Go to that directory and zip file `aviatrix_ha.py` with name aviatrix_ha.zip.

-3. Now create an S3 bucket named `aviatrix-lambda` from AWS console, and upload `aviatrix_ha.zip` there.
+3. Now upload `aviatrix_ha.zip` to S3 bucket created in prerequisite steps.

 4. Access your AWS Console.